3liz/lizmap-documentation/en/source/index.rst

 :Abstract: This document contains the complete documentation of Lizmap the application to publish online maps: the QGIS plugin and Lizmap Web Client application

 .. meta::
-  :description lang=en:This document contains the complete documentation of Lizmap the application to publish online maps: the QGIS plugin and Lizmap Web Client application
+   :description lang=en: This document contains the complete documentation of Lizmap the application to publish online maps: the QGIS plugin and Lizmap Web Client application
    :keywords: Lizmap, QGIS, Server, webmapping, publication, plugin, 3liz

 .. toctree::
    :maxdepth: 3

    introduction
    user_guide
    publisher_guide/index

 Indices and tables
 ==================